oscerd/machines-walkthrough/try-hack-me/HackPark.md

     MAC Address: 02:3D:09:CA:E4:C3 (Unknown)
     Service Info: OS: Windows; CPE: cpe:/o:microsoft:windows

-    Service detection performed.
+    Service detection was performed.
 Please report any incorrect results at https://nmap.org/submit/ .
     Nmap done: 1 IP address (1 host up) scanned in 35.03 seconds

 There is just a web server running on port 80.
-Save the image in the home page and use Google Search Images to find out the Clown's name (if you don't already know).
+Save the image on the home page and use Google Search Images to find out the Clown's name (if you don't already know).

 ## Using Hydra to brute-force a login

-In the menu you'll find a Login link from the main web page.
-If you inspect the source you'll notice is a simple form with a POST method.
+In the menu, you'll find a Login link from the main web page.
+If you inspect the source you'll notice it is a simple form with a POST method.

-Open the Inspect Console in Firefox and try to login with random values.
-You'll notice in the Network panel a POST entry, copy that entry as fetch in Console.
+Open the Inspect Console in Firefox and try to log in with random values.
+You'll notice in the Network panel a POST entry, copy that entry as fetch in the Console.

 Now it's time to create the Hydra command.
-You can try to provide multiple usernames and passwords to Hydra, but the hint suggests to use admin as username.
+You can provide multiple usernames and passwords to Hydra, but the hint suggests using admin as a username.
 For the passwords you can either use the available ones from Kali Linux or the Try Hack Me AttackBox or the ones from https://github.com/danielmiessler/SecLists

-With hydra the command will look like:
+With Hydra, the command will look like:

     hydra -l admin -P /usr/share/wordlists/rockyou.txt <ip> http-post-form "/Account/login.aspx:<body_from_the_console>:Login Failed"

-Once the command completed you should have a password for the admin account.
+Once the command is completed you should have a password for the admin account.

 ## Compromise the Machine

-Login to the administrative panel of Blog Engine, in the  ABOUT section you'll find the version of BlogEngine.
+Log in to the administrative panel of Blog Engine, in the  ABOUT section you'll find the version of BlogEngine.

-If you search in Expoloit Database you'll find the CVE number for the exact same version.
+If you search in Exploit Database you'll find the CVE number for the same version.

-The HackPark machine request to find a way to get a reverse shell, so it will be easy to find the information and the CVE number.
+The HackPark machine requests to find a way to get a reverse shell, so it will be easy to find the information and the CVE number.

     searchsploit blogengine
     ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------